Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Goals:

-• Teach students to create an artistic image.
+• Teach students how to create an artistic image.

-• To develop the ability to compare literary characters, to develop the speech activity of students, their imagination.
+• Develop the ability to compare literary characters, develop students’ speech activity, and their imagination.

 DURING THE CLASSES

-I. Work on the work of Leo Tolstoy "Prisoner of the Caucasus"
+I. Work based on the work of L.N.
+Tolstoy “Prisoner of the Caucasus”

-- We continue the conversation about the work of Leo Tolstoy "Prisoner of the Caucasus".
+– We continue the conversation about Leo Tolstoy’s work “Prisoner of the Caucasus.”

-- "Prisoner of the Caucasus" - is it a literary tale?
+– “Prisoner of the Caucasus” is a literary fairy tale?
 (No, this is a story, because this work is narrative, small in volume, united by a plot and consisting of several episodes)

-- If this is a narrative work, then there is a personal narration?
-(The narration is impersonal, because the conversation in "Prisoner of the Caucasus" comes from the person of the narrator)
+– If this is a narrative work, does that mean there is a personal narrative?
+(The narration is impersonal, because the conversation in “Prisoner of the Caucasus” comes from the perspective of the narrator)

-- I believe that there is no plot in the work, there are only events around.
+– I believe that there is no plot in the work, there are only events all around.
 What do you think?
-(There is a plot in the work.
+(The work has a plot.
 The plot is a chain of events)

-- Is the episode and the plot the same?
+– Are the episode and the plot the same thing?
 (No, an episode is one event with a beginning and an end)

-- What groups of characters are there in the story?
-(Major, minor and episodic.)
+– What groups of characters are there in the story?
+(Main, secondary and episodic.)

 – Name the main characters.
 (Zhilin, Kostylin and Dina.)

-- Now look at the screen if you are mistaken.
+– Now look at the screen to see if you made a mistake.

-Story- a small narrative work, united by a plot and consisting of one or more episodes.
+Story– a small narrative work united by a plot and consisting of one or several episodes.

-Plot Is a chain of events that take place in a work.
+Plot- this is a chain of events occurring in a work.

 Episode– one event with a beginning and an end.